 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish the procedures for reporting elevator problems and aiding or removing passengers trapped in campus elevators.

-REVIEW: This OP will be reviewed in April of odd-numbered years by the Assistant Vice President for Operations and the Managing Director of Building Maintenance and Construction with substantive revisions submitted to the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in April of odd-numbered years by the Associate Vice President for Operations and the Managing Director of Building Maintenance and Construction with substantive revisions submitted to the Vice President for Administration & Finance and Chief Financial Officer.

 1. Every elevator on the university campus is under a service contract to an elevator maintenance company for complete maintenance and repair.
 Each company is required to have qualified mechanics available 24 hours per day, 7 days per week for callback service.

 2. Elevator equipment is designed to protect passengers by preventing movement of the unit when an unsafe condition exists or a malfunction occurs.
 The proper and safe removal of passengers from a stalled unit is of utmost importance.

 3. As recommended by the National Elevator Code, evacuation of passengers from elevators should be performed under direct supervision of trained/qualified elevator personnel.
 This procedure not only increases the safety factor but also reduces the university's liability in case of injury.
 Unless there is an extreme emergency such as a fire, this procedure will be followed.

 4. The responsibility of university employees in rendering aid to passengers in a stalled unit is to make certain the proper authority has been called and to talk to the passengers, reassuring and keeping them calm until the elevator mechanic arrives.
 In most cases, the elevator mechanic will arrive within 30 minutes.
 University employee(s) may aid the mechanic in removing passengers, but the actions performed will be under the direct supervision of the mechanic unless an emergency exists.